-Bernhard Liese is a Senior Scholar with the O’Neill Institute for National and Global Health Law.
-He is chair of the Department of International Health at Georgetown University School of Nursing & Health Studies.
+Bernhard Liese is chair of the department of international health at Georgetown University School of Nursing and Health Studies.
 He has more than 30 years of experience in the field of health and development.
 His area of concentration is in globalization and health and tropical diseases.

-He is an avid lecturer and author of numerous articles and holds an M.D. and a D.Sc. from the University of Bonn and an MPH from the Harvard School of Public Health.
+Liese is an avid lecturer and author of numerous articles.
+He holds an M.D. and a DSc from the University of Bonn and an M.PH. from the Harvard School of Public Health.